-- Go to Administration settings > Contributor configuration > Edit/delete Contributors
+- Go to Administration settings > User accounts and data > Edit, Invite, Disable users

-- Search for the Contributor and then click EDIT next to their name
+- Search for the user and then click EDIT next to their name

-- Scroll down and check/uncheck the box "Disable login for this person"
+- Scroll down to Account status and check/uncheck the box "Disable login for this person"

 At the bottom you will find Password settings and can be used accordingly to help reduce security risks.
 You can choose to enforce strong passwords and/or have users change their passwords after a certain number of days.